NateJudd/NateJudd/NJ_README.md

 - 👀 I’m interested in Bayesian Statistics, particularly models with infinite-dimensional priors
 - 🌱 I’m currently learning about computable filters and their application to Bayesian models and hidden Markov models
 - 💞️ I’m looking to collaborate on prior constructions
-- 📫 How to reach me .nathan.judd@warwick.ac.uk
+- 📫 How to reach me nathan.judd@warwick.ac.uk

+Test change

 <!---
 NateJudd/NateJudd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.